5 facts to know about prostate cancer

 • Pelvic discomfort

-The trick is that many of these same symptoms are effects from other, unrelated medical conditions or other conditions affecting the prostate, such as an enlarged prostate or prostatitis.
+The trick is that many of these same symptoms are effects of other unrelated medical conditions or other conditions affecting the prostate, such as an enlarged prostate or prostatitis.

-This lack of symptoms make regular screening with serum prostate specific antigen (PSA) levels and digital rectal exams critical for specific populations of men.
+This lack of symptoms makes regular screening with serum prostate-specific antigen (PSA) levels and digital rectal exams critical for specific populations of men.
 That’s why it’s important to have symptoms evaluated by a physician, who can help determine their underlying cause.

 Prostate cancer fact 3: Certain men are at a higher risk.